DominikBanach/PaczkerPro/README.md

 The tool allows users to **quickly check if a given list of items can be packed into defined parcel sizes**, such as the standard dimensions used by carriers like InPost (or any other configured company).

+Data can be entered very fast. **Products dimensions and weight are filled automatically based on reference** if suitable csv file is provided.

 ## Who uses this?

 This application is ideal for **E-commerce Sellers** to rapidly determine the most economical parcel size and avoid surcharges for incorrect dimensions.